Pharaoh Hound Temperament: What's Good About 'Em, What's Bad About 'Em

 The Pharaoh Hound is athletic and playful, light on his feet and a jumper par excellence.
-Adults move gracefully through the house, though some sprinting and leaping should also be expected.
-Pharaoh Hounds can be most entertaining if one has a sense of humor.
+Pharaoh Hounds move gracefully through your house, though some sprinting and leaping should also be expected.
+This breed can be most entertaining if you have a sense of humor.

 Pharaoh Hounds are fond of being comfortable and can curl themselves into a surprisingly compact ball to fit whichever nook or cranny has the softest blankets.

 Though extremely alert and quick to announce strangers, the Pharaoh Hound is not a guard dog.
 Indeed, he is both curious and cautious, hesitantly investigating new people, places, sights, and sounds.
-Early and ongoing socialization is required to build confidence.
+Early and ongoing socialization is required to avoid suspiciousness and build confidence.

-This independent thinker is sensitive to correction, so he should be handled calmly and motivated with food and praise.
+This independent thinker is also sensitive to correction, so he should be handled calmly and motivated with food and praise.
 Sighthounds are often touch-sensitive, tending to startle when touched unexpectedly and uncomfortable when cuddled excessively.
-A verbal correction is more effective than a physical one, because it is less distracting to the dog.
+A verbal correction and verbal praise can be more effective than physical touch, because they are less distracting to the dog.

 If you want a dog who...